andrewhessler/paint-by-algo/THOUGHTS.md

 Each direction is a depth and children can appear in multiple places in the virtual tree; infinitely with the world wrap if I didn't have base cases, right?

 Nah, I still doubt DFS, but maybe I'll show someone and they'll tell me if it's wrong lol

+### Random QoL Modifiers
+Rotate direction list for pathfinding, randomize direction list for pathfinding, and toggle world wrap for pathfinding.

+### A* definitely broken
+Awesome, so using max heap instead of min heap, and after switching to min heap, A* looks all wrong.
+My hunches were on track lol